yion81/anilist-api-pull/README.md

 This project was built to transition from Vanilla PHP to a structured Framework environment.
 Key learnings include:

 * **MVC Architecture:** Separating logic (Controllers) from presentation (Blade Views) and routing.
+* **Dynamic Routing:** Instead of creating a separate route for every single user (which would be impossible), We create one pattern that matches millions of users.
 * **API Integration:** Moving from verbose `cURL` to Laravel's fluent `Http` client.
 * **Data sanitization:** Using Blade's `{{ }}` syntax to prevent XSS attacks compared to `echo`.
 * **GraphQL:** Writing and structuring complex queries to fetch nested JSON data (Media -> Title -> English/Romaji).